7 tips for avoiding house sitting disasters

 It’s easy to forget these questions at handover, so again put them on your checklist if appropriate.

-4. Know what to do if a pet goes missing
+4. Know what to do if a pet goes missing on a house sit

 If a pet does go unexpectedly missing while in your care, then act as you would with your own pets.
 Check with neighbors, call the local vets to see if they have any unknown injured pets and put notices up in the neighborhood.